Harran (biblical place): Biblical mentions

-According to the Hebrew Bible, Haran was the place where Terah settled with his son Abraham (at that time called Abram), his grandson Lot, and Abram's wife Sarah (at that time known as Sarai) during their planned journey from Ur Kaśdim (Ur of the Chaldees) to the Land of Canaan.
+According to the Hebrew Bible, Haran was the place where Terah settled with his son Abraham (at that time called Abram), his grandson Lot, Abram's wife Sarah (at that time known as Sarai) during their planned journey from Ur Kaśdim (Ur of the Chaldees) to the Land of Canaan.
+Some interpreters like Nahmanides argue that Abraham was actually born in Haran and only later relocated to Ur before stopping in Haran en route to Canaan.

+Abram lived there until he was 75 years old before continuing on to Canaan, in response to the command of God.
+Although Abram's nephew Lot accompanied him to Canaan, Terah and his other descendants remained in Paddan-Aram.

 The region of Haran is referred to variously as Paddan Aram and Aram-Naharaim.
-Abram lived there until he was 75 years old before continuing on to Canaan, in response to the command of God.
-Although Abram's nephew Lot accompanied him to Canaan, Terah and his other descendants remained in Paddan-Aram,.
 In Genesis 28:10–19, Abraham's grandson Jacob left Beersheba and went toward Haran.
 Along the way he had his dream of Jacob's Ladder.

 In 2 Kings (19:12) and Isaiah (37:12) Haran reappears in the late 8th to early 7th century BC context of the Neo-Assyrian Empire's conquests.
 It appears again in the Book of Ezekiel (27:23) as a former trading partner of the Phoenician city Tyre.
 In the New Testament, Haran is mentioned in the Acts of the Apostles (7:2–4), in a recounting of the story in Genesis wherein it first appears.